 The ability to store energy to be used when needed is an essential enabling part of the renewable energy infrastructure.
 Even being able to shift solar supply by a few hours from peak production (at the middle of the day) to peak demand (late afternoon) can save utilities from turning on expensive peaker plants and burning coal or natural gas.

 Batteries are currently too expensive and often unable to provide high enough energy or power density to be widely deployed for electrical storage.
 Advances in materials, and components and at the systems level could rapidly accelerate innovation in this space.

-Caltech Professors Robert Grubbs, Brent Fultz, Bill Goddard, Mike Hoffmann, Tom Miller, and Julia Greer are among the group studying materials and processes that make electricity storage work.
+Caltech Professors Robert Grubbs, Brent Fultz, William Goddard, Michael Hoffmann, Thomas Miller, and Julia Greer are among the group studying materials and processes that make electricity storage work.
 They are designing new electrode materials and studying the interactions between the chemical reactions that drive performance and the mechanical properties that determine the weight and lifetime of systems.
 The Caltech teams also have active collaborations with the engineers at JPL with unprecendented capabilities for building battery systems that work in harsh remote environments of space and other planets.

 Hydrogen is identified as a key player in the sustainable energy economy because it has the potential to provide energy with few environmental impacts.
 It may also be used as an energy storage medium.
 However, storing hydrogen is challenging because it is the lightest chemical element and has a very low energy density per unit volume.
 Conventional storage methods are energy intensive, hence researchers are looking at storage in solids and liquids.

 At Caltech, Professors Brent Fultz and Theo Agapie study materials that store hydrogen.
 Fultz’s recent work includes measuring thermodynamic properties of hydrogen absorption on materials with high surface area and measuring hydrogen gas at high pressures.